Ali-Mikael/Pen-testing/h3-EternalHomework.md

 ## Recall What We Scanned
 By issuing the `hosts` command we can see which hosts are live on the network.
-This because we used the `db_nmap` version while conducting a `ping scan` earlier.
+This because we used `db_nmap` while conducting a `ping scan` earlier.

 <img width="1508" height="292" alt="2026-04-08-15:18:46" src="https://github.com/user-attachments/assets/218eecdf-0ab0-4b20-8509-0420ce431328" />

-With the `services` command it shows all services that were identified during the host scan, if we further specify the `-u` flag it shows only services which are up:
+The `services` command shows all services that were identified during the host scan, if we further specify the `-u` flag it shows only services that are up:

 <img width="1513" height="783" alt="2026-04-08-15:25:12" src="https://github.com/user-attachments/assets/e82c6e4f-db71-44cf-bdab-605de87a3ccc" />

-By using the `-S` flag we can search for specific information, and with the `-p` flag we can filter by port numbers:
+By using the `-S` flag we can search for specific information, and with the `-p` flag we filter by port numbers:

 <img width="1397" height="442" alt="2026-04-08-15:29:56" src="https://github.com/user-attachments/assets/60dae7de-c577-4f27-a6cb-94e7f553c5af" />